-There's something so magical about seeing a royal bride in a tiara because let's face it, these days you'll be hard pressed to find The Firm drenched in their bling, save for very important occasions.
+We couldn't get enough of the new photos because let's face it, you'll be hard pressed to find The Firm drenched in their bling, save for very important occasions.

 "The first time a tiara is worn is by the bride on her wedding day.
 It signals the crowning of love and the loss of innocence to marriage.
 The family tiara is worn by the bride and from that moment onwards it was the groom's jewellery she was expected to wear.
 It was a subliminal message that she had moved from her family to another," Geoffrey Mun explains in his book Tiaras - A History of Splendour.